MaTsou/how-to/start.md

 to install dependencies and create database (Have a look in `config/database.yml` : database name is `my_app_database` by default).

-Add `username: db-user-name` (as was created above) for development and test..

  ### Installer un gem
 `gem install blabla` installe le gem 'blabla' dans le répertoire adéquat